 Johnson, her 3 children, Jube, Lottie and John.
 Within a year Elizabeth Ann and

 Charlotte Elizabeth were returned by the Kiowa.
 Charlotte had tribal tattos on

 her face and arms.
 Millie Jane was not returned.

 instrumental in obtaining the release of the captives near where the town of

 Verden, OK is now.
-He traded food blankets and other things for his wife and
+He traded food, blankets and other things for his wife

-children, mrs. Fitzpatrick and Lottie.
+children, Mrs. Fitzpatrick and Lottie.
 Millie was kept secluded.
-Th captives
+The captives

 were then taken to Pauls Valley where the settlers and government officials

 named AU-SOANT-SAI-MAH, was a partner of the famous chief, SET-ANKEAH

 (Sitting Bear) or SATANK, as he was known to white people.
 Both of these men